Frobenius manifold structures on the spaces of abelian integrals: Preliminaries and the main construction

+\begin{remarks} (1) An abelian integral can be thought as an integral of a meromorphic form on $X$.
+Thus the space of abelian integrals is a one-dimensional affine bundle over the vector bundle of differential forms.

+(2) One can avoid working with abelian integrals by fixing a point $p_0\in\hat X$.
+Then the affine bundle trivializes, a section being the space of abelian integrals that vanish at $p_0$, see Remark in~\S\ref{sectmulti}. \end{remarks}

+To simplify notation, we shall assume first that $df$ has a single pole.
+We outline the changes needed in the multi-pole case in~\S\ref{sectmulti}.

-Consider the moduli space $\A_{g,n}$ of triples $(X,p,f)$, where $(X,p)$ is as above, $f$ is an abelian integral with a single pole of order $n$ at $p$ (in other words, $df$ is a meromorphic form on $X$ with the only pole at $p$ of order $n+1$).
+Let $n\ge1$ be an integer.
+Consider the moduli space $\A_{g,n}$ of triples $(X,p,f)$, where $(X,p)$ is as above, $f$ is an abelian integral with a single pole of order exactly $n$ at $p$ (in other words, $df$ is a meromorphic form on $X$ with the only pole at $p$ of order $n+1$).

 The periods of $f$ give a linear map $H_1(X,\Z)\to\C$.
 One can identify groups $H_1(X,\Z)$ locally over the moduli space of curves using the Gauss--Manin connection, therefore the periods give rise to a foliation on $\A_{g,n}$.
-Let us fix one of the leaves and denote it by $\A$.
-Thus $\A$ parameterizes abelian integrals with prescribed periods.
-Assume that $n\ge1$.
+Let us fix one of the leaves and denote its smooth locus by $\A$.
+Thus, roughly speaking, $\A$ parameterizes abelian integrals with prescribed periods.

 Let $\hat\A$ be the moduli space of quadruples $(X,p,f,\Delta)$, where $(X,p,f)\in\A$, $\Delta$ is a subgroup of $H_1(X,\Z)$ maximal isotropic with respect to the intersection form.
 The elements of $\Delta$ will be called \emph{$a$-cycles}.
 Clearly, $\hat\A$ is a cover of $\A$.
-We shall construct a pencil of connections on $\hat\A$, giving rise to a twisted Frobenius structure on the smooth locus of $\hat\A$.
+Our main result is the following \begin{theorem*} {\rm(}a{\rm)} There is a natural pencil of connections on $\hat\A$.\\ {\rm(}b{\rm)} This pencil of connections gives rise to a twisted Frobenius structure on $\hat\A$. \end{theorem*}

+Let us comment on the second part.
+To construct a Frobenius manifold structure from the pencil of connections one needs a so-called \emph{primitive section\/}, which exist only locally.
+Another problem is that they are not canonical (see~\S\ref{WDVV}).
+It means that~$\hat\A$ is covered by ``Frobenius charts''.
+The tangent sheaf multiplication is nevertheless canonical.
+This is what we mean by a twisted Frobenius structure.
+It will be discussed in more details in~\S\ref{WDVV}.
+We shall further discuss the choice of a primitive section in~\S\ref{PrimitiveSections}.

+\begin{remarks} (1) We could have worked with fibrations rather than foliations by fixing a~basis in $H_1(X,\Z)$ (that is, a level structure on the curve).
+Then the periods give a global map to $\C^{2g}$ and our moduli spaces are the fibers of this map.

-\begin{remark} $\A$ is not algebraic, so we shall work in analytic category.
-However, most of our constructions can be done algebraically.
-For example, one can construct an algebraic Frobenius structure on the formal completion of $\A$ at a point. \end{remark}
+(2) $\A$ is not algebraic, so we shall work in analytic category.
+Also, we can construct a Frobenius structure on the formal completion of $\A$ at a point.
+However, we wanted to emphasize that our construction is global rather than formal. \end{remarks}